1. Vendor and Product Reality

 SageMaker integrates with the AQ inference-control primitive as a model-serving and lifecycle substrate running underneath the admissibility gate.
 SageMaker keeps everything that makes the platform valuable: training, tuning, registry, endpoints, auto-scaling, monitoring, the entire MLOps surface and the deep AWS-services integration.
 What changes is what happens at the moment an endpoint produces a candidate output.
 The integration points are well-defined and operationally tractable.

 For classifier-style endpoints, the inference-control gate sits in front of the endpoint response: a SageMaker InvokeEndpoint call returns a candidate prediction to the gating layer, the gate evaluates the prediction against persistent agent state for the calling context, and the gate either admits the prediction to the consumer, redirects through an alternative endpoint, defers to a human reviewer, or refuses with a structured explanation.
-For generative endpoints — JumpStart-served LLMs, Bedrock-fronted foundation models, custom container deployments of open-weight models — the gate operates inside the generation loop, evaluating intermediate plans, tool calls, and output spans before commitment.
-The gate consumes the model's logprobs or candidate distributions where available to influence generation, and consumes only the final candidate where it does not.
+For generative endpoints, JumpStart-served LLMs, Bedrock-fronted foundation models, custom container deployments of open-weight models, the gate operates inside the generation loop, evaluating each candidate transition, whether an intermediate plan, a tool call, or an output span, and either admitting it, rejecting it so the engine selects an alternative candidate or terminates, or decomposing it into sub-mutations before commitment.
+The gate operates on candidate transitions mapped to semantic mutation descriptors and does not require access to the model's internal representations.
 SageMaker's Model Monitor, Clarify, and CloudWatch integrations continue to provide aggregate views; the gate provides the per-output structural property they were never designed to provide.

 5. Commercial and Licensing Implication

-What AWS gains is a structural answer to the regulatory pressure converging on enterprise inference — the EU AI Act's high-risk-system requirements, the SEC's AI-disclosure expectations, sectoral regulators in healthcare and finance demanding per-decision audit trails — and a defensible position against Azure AI Foundry and Google Vertex AI that have approached SageMaker's territory with integrated-governance pitches of their own.
-What the customer gains is per-output admissibility on every inference their agents produce, audit-grade lineage for every refusal and every attestation, and a structural property they can show to a regulator rather than a procedural commitment they can only describe.
-Honest framing — the AQ primitive does not replace SageMaker's serving layer.
+What AWS gains is a structural answer to the regulatory pressure converging on enterprise inference, the EU AI Act's high-risk-system requirements, the SEC's AI-disclosure expectations, sectoral regulators in healthcare and finance demanding per-decision audit trails, and a defensible position against Azure AI Foundry and Google Vertex AI that have approached SageMaker's territory with integrated-governance pitches of their own.
+What the customer gains is per-output admissibility on every inference their agents produce, audit-grade lineage for every admit, reject, and decompose outcome, and a structural property they can show to a regulator rather than a procedural commitment they can only describe.
+Honest framing, the AQ primitive does not replace SageMaker's serving layer.
 It gives the serving layer the gate it has always needed, and it transforms model serving at AWS scale into governed inference at AWS scale.